logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 fg.insert(df)
 ```

-The save method takes in input a Pandas or Spark DataFrame.
+The save method takes in input a Pandas, Polars or Spark DataFrame.
 HSFS will use the DataFrame columns and types to determine the name and types of features, primary key, partition key and event time.

 The DataFrame *must* contain the columns specified as primary keys, partition key and event time in the `create_feature_group` call.